Expected Policy Gradients for Reinforcement Learning: Experiments

+The EPG framework can be used to derive a new policy gradient algorithm (see Algorithm \ref{alg-epg-fixpoint} and Lemma \ref{lem-hexplore}), where the covariance of the exploration policy is obtained by either taking the matrix exponent of the critic as given in \eqref{eq=exp-sigma} or its approximation, which we call 1-step EPG, as given in \eqref{eq=1step-sigma}.
+In practice, both versions of EPG differ from deep DPG \citep{lillicrap2015continuous, silver2014deterministic} only in the exploration strategy, though their theoretical underpinnings are also different.

-The Hessian in GPG is obtained using a sigma-point method, as follows.
-At each step, the agent samples 100 action values from $\hat{Q}(\cdot,s)$ and a quadric is fit to them in the L2 norm.
+The Hessian is obtained using a sigma-point method, as follows.
+At each step, the agent samples 100 action values from $\hat{Q}(\cdot,s)$ and a quadratic is fit to them in the $L_2$ norm.
 Since this is a least-squares problem, it can be accomplished by solving a linear system.
-The Hessian computation could be greatly sped up by using an approximate method, or even skipped completely if we used a quadric critic.
-However, we did not optimise this part of the algorithm since the core message of GPG is that a Hessian is useful, not how to compute it efficiently.
+The Hessian computation could be greatly sped up by using an approximate method, or even skipped completely if we use a quadratic critic.
+However, we did not optimize this part of the algorithm since it is orthogonal to the core insight of GPG that the Hessian is useful for exploration.

+We now evaluate both EPG and 1-step EPG, as an alternative to the standard Ornstein-Uhlenbeck (OU) exploration used by Deterministic Policy Gradients.
+The results in Figure \ref{fig-epg-1step-dpg} show that EPG's exploration strategy yields much better performance than DPG with OU.
+1-step EPG performs just well, or even slightly better than the version with the exponent.
+This is not surprising -- the function $\max(0,1+\lambda)$ is a good approximation of $e^\lambda$ in for the range of eigenvalues seen during training.

+In order to benchmark more accurately which aspects of EPG are important for performance, we performed two additional ablations.
+Figure \ref{fig-exp-diagexp} compares EPG with a diagonal version, which uses a diagonal Hessian.
+The diagonal Hessian is fitted using the same process as the full Hessian, except that the local quadratic approximation is constrained so that the off-diagonal entries are zero.
+The performance of diagonal EPG is similar to the full version, showing that the critic curvature that has practical significance for exploration can be estimated component-wise.
+This result is consistent with most recent work on the topic \citep{haarnojaSoftActorCriticOffPolicy2018, fujimotoAddressingFunctionApproximation2018}.

+To make an even more minimal version of EPG, we tried to estimate the Hessian globally, i.e., using the same estimate for every state.
+The results in Figure \ref{fig-exp-expglobal} show using such a global Hessian is suboptimal.